 | Signs of infection (fever, abdominal pain) | Urgent care needed | Infection risk |

-Heavy bleeding during bowel movements can be alarming and may indicate a more serious issue that warrants immediate medical attention.
+Heavy bleeding during bowel movements can signal a more serious issue that needs immediate medical attention.

-- You notice hard lumps near the anus, indicating possible thrombosed hemorrhoids
+- Hard lumps near the anus, which may indicate thrombosed hemorrhoids

-Regular postpartum checkups are essential for monitoring your recovery and addressing concerning symptoms like heavy bleeding.
+Regular postpartum checkups are key for monitoring your recovery and catching symptoms like heavy bleeding before they become serious.

 | Symptom | What It May Indicate | Action |